-Student research is defined online at ohre.unc.edu and guidance for any IRB action required for student research is also in the "IRB Guidance for Student Research and Class Projects" document found on their Researcher Resources web page.
+Guidance for any IRB action required for student research can be found here ohre.unc.edu and guidance for any IRB action required for student research is also in the "IRB Guidance for Student Research and Class Projects" document found on their IRB Guidance Information web page.
 (Refer to Appendix VIII.)
-Registration of Master's paper proposals and dissertation proposals follows the rules for IRB action presented in the IRB guidance document referred to above.
+Registration of Master's paper proposals and dissertation proposals follows the rules for IRB action presented on the website referred to above.
 The student is listed as the lead investigator for the research activity and a faculty advisor is identified who holds ultimate responsibility for ensuring that this project complies with all University, regulatory, and fiscal requirements.